Advertiser Disclosure

 Location of BlueHouse at JFK Terminal 5

-Passengers will be allowed to enter the lounge as early as 3 hours before departure, depending on capacity.
+Passengers can enter the lounge as early as 3 hours before departure, depending on capacity.
 The lounge has a maximum seating allowance of 140 people.
 JetBlue officials said the airline is exploring the possibility of expanding the lounge into a nearby space, but for now the priority is to prevent the overcrowding that has plagued other airport lounges, according to Ed Pouthier, JetBlue’s vice president of loyalty and personalization.

 Lounge